latteliem/latteliem/README.md

-- 👋 Hi, I’m @latteliem, CEO of Nex
+- 👋 Hi, I’m @latteliem, CEO of Nex now working on Inflect.
 - Currently writing a paper for Inflect
 - 📫 How to reach me - jon@useinflect.ai
 - I'm always building something interesting, connect with me on LinkedIn!